GoogleChrome/developer.chrome.com/site/en/blog/tablesng/index.md

 ## Rearchitecting the web

-The Chrome team has not only been introducing new features to make web authoring more robust, but they’ve also been working hard to improve existing APIs and their compatibility.
+The Chrome team has not only been introducing new features to make web authoring more robust, but they've also been working hard to improve existing APIs and their compatibility.
 In fact, TablesNG is just one of many re-architecture projects that this team has taken on over the past eight years.
 Others, though not all of the projects, include: